IBM/example-health-analytics/web/README.md

 # About

-This part of Summit Health Analytics is responsible for calculating and displaying analytics on the paitent/allergy data stored in the MongoDB datalake.
+This part of Summit Health Analytics is responsible for calculating and displaying analytics on the paitent/allergy data stored in the MongoDB data lake.

 # Analytics

-There are two main groups of analytics being calculated from the datalake: Population and Allergy statistics.
+There are two main groups of analytics being calculated from the data lake: Population and Allergy statistics.

 ## Population